 - An accurate social media link like LinkedIn

-Loves helping people solve problems and make technology work for them!
+Loves helping people solve problems and making technology work for them!

-A person’s disability isn’t the problem – poor concept and design is.
+A person’s disability isn’t the problem – poor concept and design are.

 Meg discovered a love for web development at a young age and has worked on everything from websites to indie games.
 Since joining the agency in 2015, she’s also found a passion for universal access websites and accessible design.

 Write once, edit thrice.
 Editing is the secret to making your content understandable.

 Amy has over 11 years of experience with WordPress, content management, SEO, and email marketing.
 She’s managed over 75 websites, everything from large news sites to self-published indie authors.
 She loves a good checklist but loves checking things off even more.

 Do you have contact, order, request, sign-up, or other forms?

 - Fill out all forms:

 - If the correct person(s) at your organization notified when a form is filled out?